-With no shortage of waves, the warmer waters, consistency and reputation of the east coast make this region the hub of Australia's surfing scene and the place to hunt for waves.
-The only downside is actually catching a wave here, as these waters tend to be overcrowded, but that is the price for popularity.
+With no shortage of waves, warm waters, consistent breaks and a glowing reputation, the east coast region is the hub of Australia's surfing scene and the best place to hunt for waves.
+The only downside is that these waters tend to be overcrowded, but that is the price for popularity.

-The south west coast has some excellent offerings with fewer surfers to contend with, although the waves are heavy and the water cold and sharky, while Shipsterns and Clifton Beach just off the coast of Tasmania boast some gnarly waves too.
+The southwest coast has some excellent offerings with fewer surfers to contend with, although the waves are heavy and the water cold and sharky, while Shipsterns and Clifton Beach just off the coast of Tasmania also boast some fun but gnarly waves.

-Dedicated surfers should take a road trip to discover the many secret spots found along this vast stretch of coastline while beginners can enjoy an unforgettable surf experience at one of the many highly-rated surf schools, one of the best of which is Mojo Surf Camp at Coffs Harbour just south of Brisbane, one of many on offer.
+Dedicated surfers should take a road trip to discover the many secret spots found along this vast stretch of coastline while beginners can enjoy an unforgettable surf experience at one of the many highly-rated surf schools, one of the best of which is Mojo Surf Camp at Coffs Harbour just south of Brisbane.